-RESOURCE PAPER 12, 2018
+RESOURCE PAPER 12 - revised 2021

 The shadow of death falls over all of life.
 We can ignore it or suppress it, but never escape it.
-The Bible is more honest than much modern culture, and it often reflects on life in the valley of the shadow of death.

-Psalm 23 is confident that God is with his people even there.
+When it comes to the reality of death, the Bible is more honest than much of modern culture.
+Psalm 23 acknowledges the 'valley of the shadow of death'-and yet is confident that God is with his people even there.
 Debates about euthanasia and Physician Assisted Suicide force us to think about the reality of death.
 This paper aims to help you think from a biblical perspective about spiritual, ethical, medical, social and legal aspects of the discussion.